 Price Intelligently calculated that the average time to complete SaaS deployment has decreased by 50 hours over the past ten years.
 With modern methods of end-to-end development, testing, and implementation, cloud solutions can be seamlessly integrated into business systems in 7 hours of working time without distracting employees from the main processes.

 The flexibility of the SaaS development approach has empowered experienced cloud IT distributors to reduce time to market for their apps.
-Automation sped up coding and optimization by 40%, allowing developers to accelerate testing and prepare their solutions to deployment faster, as McKinsey analysts admit.
+Automation sped up coding and optimization by 40%, allowing developers to accelerate testing and prepare their solutions for faster deployment, as McKinsey analysts admit.

 Responsive SaaS Pricing: Trend or Necessity?